 Campus tours are offered Monday through Friday at 10 a.m., Noon, and 2 p.m. each day.
 You can register for sessions here.

 When will I register for my fall courses?

-Transfer Students: Once you pay your enrollment deposit, you will be invited to attend one of three New Transfer Student Advisement and Registration Sessions on April 11, June 11 and July 25, 2013.
+Transfer Students: Once you pay your enrollment deposit, you will be invited to attend one of four New Transfer Student Advisement and Registration Sessions in either April, May, june or July.
 You must RSVP to the Academic Advisement Center in order to attend one of these sessions.
 You will meet with a faculty advisor from your major department to select courses; the Registrar’s Office will process your registration.
 If you are unable to attend one of these sessions, please contact the Academic Advisement Center.

 What will my schedule look like?

 First-Year Students (Freshmen): For the most part, the courses you will be taking in the first semester will be Academic and College Success (1 credit), a first year seminar in a core area or major (3 credits), college writing (3 credits), a foreign language (3 credits), and one or two more core courses(s) or major courses(s) (3 to 7 credits).

 Transfer Students: Transfer schedules vary greatly from student to student, depending on the amount and type of courses that were accepted in transfer.
 Your transfer credits were evaluated as part of the admissions process, giving you an indication of which core and major requirements you have already completed through transfer credit.
 The on-line college catalog will give you an outline of course requirements by academic program.

 How many credits will I take in my first semester?